vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 This is considered an optional component for Mastodon deployments, but it utilized on vmst.io.
 We use a dedicated VM running [Open Search](https://opensearch.org) to provide the ability to perform full text searches on your posts and other content you've interacted with.

-Open Search is a fork of Elastic Search 7, that started in 2021.
+Open Search is a fork of Elastic Search 7, which started in 2021.

 ### Translation API

-We use the free tier of DeepL as a translation API for our Mastodon Web client interface.
+We use the free tier of [DeepL](https://www.deepl.com/translator) as a translation API for our Mastodon Web client interface.
 Since the translation feature is not used extensively on vmst.io, we do not plan to go beyond the free tier and begin paying for a different tier, or stand up our own self-hosted translation API, but will evaluate this again in the future should the need arise.

 ### SMTP